 - Scheme output, resulting from the protection scheme profile, identified by the protection scheme identifier.
 The protection scheme profile shall be one of those defined in Annex C of 3GPP TS 33.501 [105] or one of those specified by the Home network.

-- - Network Identifier for SNPN (NID) in case of SUCI in NAI format (see 3GPP TS 23.003 [25] for details) and if Service n°146 is "available".
+- Network Identifier for SNPN (NID) in case of SUCI in NAI format (see 3GPP TS 23.003 [25] for details) and if Service n°146 is "available".

 If SUCI context is supported and: